FAIRmat-NFDI/pynxtools/docs/getting-started.md

 ## Does `pynxtools` require NOMAD or NOMAD OASIS?

-No. You can use `pynxtools` perfectly fine as a standalone tool for converting data from experiments to NeXus-compliant files.
+No. With the available [plugins](./reference/plugins.md) or community-developed plugins, you can use `pynxtools` as a standalone tool for converting raw data from experiments to NeXus-compliant files.
 Therefore, this tool acts as the framework to design instances of data within the NeXus universe.
 The software _can_, however, be used as a **NOMAD plugin** to parse NeXus files, please see the section below for details.

 ## How to use `pynxtools` with NOMAD